NoelDeMartin/soukai/docs/guide/defining-models.md

 If this property is omitted, the name of the collection will be inferred from the model name.
 This means this property will be available at runtime whether you defined it or not.

 ::: tip Model name definition
-Since modern build systems don't guarantee a reliable mechanism to obtain a class names in javascript, the model name is provided explicitly when loading models using [Soukai.loadModel](https://soukai.js.org/api/classes/reflection-45.soukai.html#loadmodel) or [Soukai.loadModels](https://soukai.js.org/api/classes/reflection-45.soukai.html#loadmodels).
+Since modern build systems don't guarantee a reliable mechanism to obtain class names in JavaScript, the model name is provided explicitly when loading models using [bootModels](https://soukai.js.org/api/modules#bootModels).

-If you are using webpack, the combination of [definitionsFromContext](https://soukai.js.org/api/modules/utils.html#definitionsfromcontext) and [Soukai.loadModels](https://soukai.js.org/api/classes/reflection-45.soukai.html#loadmodels) can do the work for you using the file name.
+You can also automate this process by using some of the built-in helpers for popular bundlers, like [bootModelsFromViteGlob](https://soukai.js.org/api/modules#bootModelsFromViteGlob) or [bootModelsFromWebpackContext](https://soukai.js.org/api/modules#bootModelsFromWebpackContext).
 :::

 ::: warning ⚠️ Model name inflection